Gluten Free Blueberry Muffins

 What You’ll Need

 These gluten-free blueberry muffins are made with a handful of kitchen staples.
-Here’s what you should have on hand:
+You can find the full amounts and detailed instructions in the recipe card further down in the post.
+Here’s a rundown of what you should have on hand:

 • Light Brown Sugar: You’ll need some for mixing into the batter and a little more for sprinkling on top.